27 SEO Tips Your Dental Practice Needs to Implement

 *Originally published August 21, 2017, Updated September 18, 2020

 Search Engine Optimization, or SEO, is a constantly-changing field.
 That’s because the search engines, (primarily Google & Bing) are continually updating their search algorithms to reflect new information and standards.

-On-Site SEO Tips for Dentists
+On-Site SEO Tips for Dental Practices

 Good SEO starts with your website.
 Here are tips to help you improve it.